CryptozombiesHQ/cryptozombie-lessons/2/14-wrappingitup.md

 Select the kitty you want to feed on.
 Your zombie's DNA and the kitty's DNA will combine, and you'll get a new zombie in your army!

+Notice those cute cat legs on your new zombie?
+That's our final `99` digits of DNA at work 😉

 You can start over and try again if you want.
-When you get a kitty zombie you like (you only get to keep one), go ahead and proceed to the next chapter to complete lesson 2!
+When you get a kitty zombie you're happy with (you only get to keep one), go ahead and proceed to the next chapter to complete lesson 2!